-But, since most people don't like numbers or math, it can make blood glucose testing a negative experience. but, we are here to help you with that, so, don't let it keep you down.
+But, since most people don't like numbers or math, it can make blood glucose testing a negative experience.
+But, we are here to help you with that, so, don't let it keep you down.

-And, if I take it a step further, and look at the following diagram and the pathophysiology of how full-blown diabetes develops, prediabetes is actually the 4th stage of how Type 2 diabetes develops!
+If I take it a step further, and look at the following diagram and the pathophysiology of how full-blown diabetes develops, prediabetes is actually the 4th stage of how Type 2 diabetes develops!

 - Insulin Resistance/Hyperglycemia

 - Impaired Glucose Tolerance

 - Chronic Inflammation/Oxidation

 Although many of these stages overlap and may occur concurrently, the stages are still distinct enough for you to identify, track, and correct by making changes to your diet and lifestyle.

 In fact, the same steps that a diabetic would use are the same steps that a prediabetic should use to successfully fight and reverse this disease.